South Coast Summer Series: Tathra

 View this post on Instagram

-A café and gallery rest atop the historic Tathra Wharf and inside the iconic cargo shed.
-Settle in for an afternoon filled with sipping cold drinks while enjoying a sea breeze, home-baked goods and delicious coffee.
-All with views above the waves.
+A café and gallery rest atop the historic Tathra Wharf, and it’s iconic for a reason.
+Settle in for an afternoon filled with sipping cold drinks while enjoying a sea breeze, home-baked goods, and delicious coffee with views above the waves.

 2 Wharf Road, Tathra | thewharflocal.com.au